SreeDan/RockPaperScisors/README.md

 # RockPaperScissors
-This is the classic rock paper scissors game that we al love except you go up against a bot!
+This is the classic rock paper scissors game that we all love except you go up against a bot!